lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 A deployment for this reference architecture is available on [GitHub][ref-arch-repo-folder].
 It deploys the following:

   * A Windows virtual machine to simulate an on-premises database server.
-It includes SQL Server 2017 and related tools.
+It includes SQL Server 2017 and related tools, along with Power BI Desktop.
   * An Azure storage account that provides Blob storage to hold data exported from the SQL Server database.
   * An Azure SQL Data Warehouse instance.
   * An Azure Analysis Services instance.